Flowers Grew Here

 The Renaissance Garden Guy is a participant in the Amazon Associates Program.
 As an Amazon Associate, The Renaissance Garden Guy earns from qualifying purchases.

-Additionally, The Renaissance Garden Guy is a participant in the Bluehost, SeedsNow, and A2 Hosting affiliate programs.
+Additionally, The Renaissance Garden Guy is a participant in the Bluehost, SeedsNow, and hosting.com (formerly A2 Hosting) affiliate programs.
 The Renaissance Garden Guy earns a fee/commission each time a visitor clicks on an ad or banner in this site from one of these companies and makes a subsequent qualifying purchase.

 Please click here to view The Renaissance Garden Guy Disclosure page.